-Systemic approaches and interventions in family counselling services - Protocol for an evidence and gap map - project description
+Systemic approaches and interventions in family counselling services - Protocol for an evidence and gap map

 The mandate of the family counselling services in Norway is to prevent and remedy relational challenges within the family.
 Additionally, it works to strengthen good relations within the family, as well as improve children’s material and social conditions growing up.
 The family counselling services is a specialised service with family-related challenges as its specialty.
 It offers counselling and mediation when challenges, conflicts or crises are detected in the family.